alphagov/govuk-infrastructure/terraform/deployments/gcp-ga4-aggregate-analytics/modules/data-access-monitoring/README.md

 # Data Access Monitoring
+This module implements a security scanner that monitors BigQuery Audit Logs for data access by users not explicitly listed in the authorised_users allow-list.

-This module sets up a dataset called `data_access_log` in the specified project containing a table `cloudaudit_google_cloud_bigquery_v2_AuditData` which captures all data access on GCP BigQuery tables within that project.
+It sets up a dataset called `data_access_log` in the specified project containing a table `cloudaudit_googleapis_com_data_access` which captures all data access on GCP BigQuery tables within that project.

 A configurable allow-list table also exists in that dataset called `authorised_users`.
-Any users which have queried a table in the project who are not also in `authorised_users` will result in that read being captured in the table `unauthorised_access_alerts`.
+Any users which have queried a table in the project who are not also in `authorised_users` will result in that read being captured in the table `unauthorised_access` and an alert email being sent.

 It could eventually move to `terraform/shared-modules` once more mature and tested.
 The required Google Cloud API services would need to be managed directly by module in this case.
 <!-- BEGIN_TF_DOCS -->